Komanturne/learn-java/README.md

-# learn-java
+# beginner java projects

-this is just a collections of projects, combined with source-code, meant to teach the very basics of Java as a programming language. this should be paired with other, more rigid tutorials, and these are just sample projects.
+this is simply a collection of extremely-beginner-friendly java projects for learning the absolute basics of java.
+And the projects don't get harder than something like leetcode easy.

+The best way to use this resource is to go through, look through the code, comprehend it, and then go and write your own version of the code.

+*! this is best used with other resources !*